-I realize this won't be to everyone's taste, but if all you want is the absolute cheapest RFM69 node--and not having to wait for a PCB to arrive from a fab--then this dead-bug design is probably it.
-It uses just an Atmel ATMEGA328P-PU chip (~$1), an RFM69HW module (~$2.70), some wire, some solder, and a modest amount of pin bending. i.e. total material cost: approximately $3.70.
+If all you want is the absolute cheapest RFM69 node--and not having to wait for a PCB to arrive from a fab--then this dead-bug design may fit the bill.
+It uses just an Atmel ATMEGA328P-PU chip (~$1), an RFM69HW module (~$2.50), some wire, some solder, and a modest amount of pin bending. i.e. total material cost: approximately $3.50.

 To build it, follow these steps:

 Burn the atmega328p-pu fuse settings to run at 8Mhz. i.e. the system clock is to run from the chip's internal resonator.
 Personally, I use fuse settings 0xFF 0xDA 0xC2, which also disables BOD, but you can leave BOD enabled if you want.